Maxxcreator/web-dev/README.md

 # web-dev
-# this is my first project about product catalog in e-commerse
+# These are all my learning projects while learning web development